Skip to content

 Instrument Lessons and Beginning Band: Any student in grade 4-8 interested in taking band lessons on flute, clarinet, alto saxophone, trumpet, trombone or drums should see Mr. Brown today for a sign-up form.
 Lessons are free; students only need an instrument.
 If you don’t already have an instrument, you can rent or buy one.
 Instrument rentals are available through our local music store Music and Arts, located in Manchester.
 See Mr. Brown, or email him for more information.
 Students will receive a lesson once a week either before, during, or after school.
 They will also meet once a week for a full beginning band rehearsal.
 This group will make its debut performance at the Spring Concert in April.

 Advanced Band: The Henry W. Moore School Advanced Band provides a wonderful opportunity for you to play alone and in a group setting, perform, and enhance your musical understanding and abilities.
 Advanced band is open to any student who has taken at least one year of private lessons on their instrument.
-Rehearsals for the advanced band take place every Wednesday from 2:45 until 3:30.
+Rehearsals for Advanced Band take place every Tuesday and Thursday before school from 8:00-8:30.
 This group begins rehearsing in September, and performances and rehearsals continue right into the month of June.
 Students interested in joining advanced band should see Mr. Brown to get a permission slip.

 Chorus